-Although Kuwait is deemed by many as a tax paradise for local and foreign companies, that is not seemingly the case.
+Although Kuwait is deemed by many as a tax heaven for local and foreign companies, that is not seemingly the case.

 Foreign companies operating in Kuwait are subject to specific income tax regulations.
 On the other hand, Kuwaiti companies and entities owned by GCC nationals are generally exempt from income tax unless a foreign company is a component of the ownership, where it will be subject to the income tax on their share.